Skip to Main Content

 The average cost of car insurance varies between states for many reasons, like accident and claim frequency, the cost of labor and vehicle parts, vehicle theft frequency and even road conditions.
 The coverage levels you choose also play a significant role.
 Here, we cover the two most common coverage limits for a holistic view of average rates — full coverage and minimum coverage.
 It is typical for drivers who have leases or loans on their vehicles to have comprehensive and collision coverage, along with higher liability limits of 100/300/50, and for drivers of older cars to have liability-only limits at the state-required amounts.

 Keep in mind that there are various degrees of coverage between these two options.
 Even if you are driving an older vehicle, liability coverage helps protect your financial future if you are found at fault for an accident.
 And insurance experts agree that carrying more liability coverage offers better financial protection at a relatively low cost to you.
 While making the jump from minimum coverage to full coverage can throw a wrench in your budget, raising your liability limits can be an affordable way to protect your finances if you are at fault for an accident.
-It’s a good idea to speak with a licensed insurance agent to better understand the limits that will work best for you.
+You may want to speak with a licensed insurance agent to better understand the limits that will work best for you.

 Average car insurance cost by state in 2024